-Eco-fridge - (Samsung) and conventional fridge (BPL), were selected for the experiment as they were easily available and reachable.
+Eco-fridge (Samsung) and conventional fridge (BPL), were selected for the experiment as they were easily available and reachable.

-Weighing balance, cups and spoons for measurement of raw material and cooked food product.
+Weighing balance, cups and spoons for measurement of raw materials and cooked food products were also used.

 Selection of recipe

 Kheer, Custard, Salad + green leafy vegetables (Radish, tomato, capsicum, coriander and spinach)